JakovTomasic/no-headache.nix/doc/configuring.md

 };
 ```

-For full config example, see `copy-to-home` example.
+For a full config example, see the `copy-to-home` example.

 ## diskImage

 With this option you can configure what disk image will be generated.
 Set the option to null to disable making a disk image for this machine/configuration.
-Otherwise, set parameters for [make-disk-image.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-disk-image.nix) (read all possible parameters and values in first curly braces `{ ... }`).
+Otherwise, set parameters for [make-disk-image.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-disk-image.nix) (read all possible parameters and values in the first curly braces `{ ... }`).

-This option ignores count option meaning only one image per configuration will be built.
+This option ignores the count option, meaning only one image per configuration will be built.
-**Note**: the disk image won't be built unless appropriate built flag is used when building the configs.
+**Note**: the disk image won't be built unless the appropriate build flag is used when building the configs.

 If configuring this option (if it isn't null), the `format` parameter must be defined.